gabdub/ta-tweaks/README.md

     * CTRL+SHIFT+F3:  goto nearest occurrence TOGGLE SEARCH OPTIONS (soft <-> strict)

 __Features:__
-* Quick search for selected text (if not text is selected, repeat last search)
+* Quick search of the selected text (if not text is selected, repeat last search)
 * All the buffers use the same 'last searched text' and search options
+* Based on Ultra-Edit editor F3 search key
 * Four search options:
  * 'Word:no + Ignore case (soft match)'
  * 'Word:no + Match case'